-Don’t be misled be health campaigns promoting low fat products and spreading bad public of cholesterol.
+Don’t be misled be health campaigns promoting low fat products and spreading news that cholesterol is bad.
 Cholesterol is not a problem, but impaired cholesterol metabolism is.
-You need cholesterol for three main reasons: its required for the synthesis of sex hormones, it’s a building block for human tissues and it assists in bile production (digestive ‘enzyme’ that helps to break down fat when you eat).
+You need cholesterol for three main reasons: it is required for the synthesis of sex hormones, it’s a building block for human tissues and it assists in bile production (digestive ‘enzyme’ that helps to break down fat when you eat).
 The problem starts when we have too much cholesterol in the wrong place.
 Too much cholesterol in your blood can clog your blood vessels but avoiding cholesterol rich products is not a solution.
 In a healthy human body cholesterol is processed by liver.
 Also, HDL and LDL transporters should take care of removing any excess cholesterol from the blood back to the liver where it can be stored or processed and excreted.

 As you can imagine with sluggish thyroid, your liver will be sluggish too.
 It increases your risk of cardiovascular diseases because of too much cholesterol in the wrong place and also because of impaired detoxification abilities by the liver.
 Toxins build up is highly proinflammatory and chronic inflammation is another big contributor in developing chronic diseases including heart diseases.
 Additionally, thyroid hormones regulate glucose homeostasis.
 Blood glucose out of balance over extended period of time is highly inflammatory and damaging to blood vessels.
+With inflamed blood vessels your body will be using cholesterol to “fix” the damage, acting like a “plaster”.
 As you can see cholesterol itself is not a problem.
-It’s more about if your body can’t process and manage cholesterol levels effectively.
+It’s more about systemic inflammation and if your body can process and manage cholesterol levels effectively.

 Skin and hair loss